RoyMahlab/GRU-LSTM-FED/README.md

 We can divide the workflow into few main steps:

-Loading the data.
+Loading the data

-Spliting the data.
+Spliting the data

-Building the LSTM and GRU models.
+Building the LSTM and GRU models

-Using OPTUNA for tuning of hyper parameters.
+Using OPTUNA for tuning of hyper parameters

-Compering the results with themselves and with the naive prediction (average weekly gain).
+Compering the results with themselves and with the naive prediction (average weekly gain)

-Presenting the results.
+Presenting the results
+# Training methods
+For our project's models we chose Adam (Adaptive Moment) as our optimizer, stepLRonPlateu as our scheduler and MSE as our loss function.

 # Parameters
-Batch Size.
+Batch Size

-Hidden Dim.
+Hidden Dim

-N layers.
+N layers

-Learning Rate.
+Learning Rate

-Num Iters.
+Num Iters

-Factor.
+Factor

-Look Back.
+Look Back

-Patience.
+Patience

 # DATA Sources
 Nasdaq 100-values: